How to efile Federal and State Tax Returns

 - Dates of employment

-- Time of employment, estimated earned wages, and federal income tax withheld (based on your latest pay stub)
+- Estimated earned wages and federal income tax withheld (based on your latest pay stub)

 3. If you do not receive your W-2, you still must file a tax return or request an extension to file by the tax deadline.
 If you have completed steps 1 and 2 above, you may use Form 4852, Substitute for Form W-2.
+On Form 4852, estimate your wages and taxes withheld as best as you can.
 You can prepare and efile Form 4852 on efile.com.
 Unfortunately, using Form 4852 may delay your refund while the information is checked by the IRS.